AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/overview/product-features.md

 ### Reply with emoji

 Users can long-press a single message to open the context menu and reply with an emoji.
 Emoji replies (reactions) can help express emotions or attitudes, conduct surveys or votes.
-Currently, the UIKit supports reactions only for group chats, which can be turned on and off in `Appearance.swift`.

 ![Emoji reply](../../assets/images/emoji_reply.png)